 Why have 5 roots or affixes all in one study?

 Students will learn more tools to break down words.
 The roots and affixes are categorized so students can learn them within a week.
 STUDENTS LEARN MORE IN A SHORTER TIME.

 How do you begin this Greek and Latin study?

 The first two units are number prefixes.
 This eases students into the study of words and also introduces them to the study of Greek and Latin Root Words and Affixes.
 Did you know that students should encounter a word up to 70 times before it is mastered?
 That is why we practice, practice, practice!
 In addition to the weekly practice, student need to remember the past roots and affixes introduced.
 That is why there is a spiraling section of 5 questions included in the quizzes for Units 2-10.

-Try out Unit 1 for free by signing up for our freebie vault!
+Try out Unit 1 for free- sign up for our freebie vault to access!

 Words used in this unit: